scds/text-analysis-3/topic.md

 # What is Topic Modeling?

-In a digital scholarship context, topic modeling is typically used to get a sense of what a document, set of documents (corpus) or subset of documents is broadly about.
+In a digital scholarship context, topic modeling is typically used to get a sense of what a document, set of documents (corpus) or subset of documents is about in a broad sense.
 “Documents” here could be articles, archives, web pages, tweets, transcripts of interviews and so on.

-You may have used term frequencies - counting how many times a specific word or words appear in a corpus - for the same reasons.
-For example, in a political party's platform, the frequent appearance of words like "climate," "green" and "environment" may allow you to surmise that climate action is one of their priorities.
-However, while we humans can infer the semantic connections between the words "climate," "green" and "environment," a computer unless explicitly programmed. , the semantic.
-In a way, we are creating topic models  term frequencies can be . ; give example - board: a Board of Directors?
+You may have used term frequencies - that is, counts of how many times a specific word or words appear in a corpus - for the same purpose.
+For example, in a political party's platform, the frequent mention of words like "climate," "green" and "environment" may allow you to hypothesize that climate action is one of their priorities.
+However, while we humans can infer the semantic relatedness of words like "climate," "green" and "environment," a computer cannot make the same connections between words unless explicitly programmed.
+Writing rules to capture every group of meaningful  would be .

+Term frequencies can be less helpful without context.
+If "board" is one of the most commonly occurring words in the text, how is it intended: a Board of Directors?
 To board a vessel?
-A board of wood, etc.
+A board of wood?
+And so on.
+Knowing that the word "board" often appears near "directors," "ship" or "hammer" would help

 Topic modeling adds nuance by grouping terms (words) that appear in the text together to a greater degree than others; in a way, topic modeling creates a context in which to understand the term(s).
 Or, put another way: